mattlibera/alpine/packages/docs/src/en/advanced/async.md

 # Async

-Alpine is built to support asynchronous functions in most places it supports standard ones.
+Alpine is built to support asynchronous functions in most places where standard functions are supported.

 For example, let's say you have a simple function called `getLabel()` that you use as the input to an `x-text` directive: